-Wendi Laurence designs STEAM learning experiences and teacher support systems.
-Wendi is fascinated by astronomy, puppets, museums, books, travel and how to weave together multiple ways of knowing.
+Wendi Laurence designs STEAM learning experiences and educator support systems.
+Wendi is fascinated by astronomy, water, puppets, museums, books, gardens, travel and how to weave together multiple ways of knowing.
 Wendi was 2018-2021 NSTA Director, District XIV and the 2016 NSTA Wendell G. Mohling Outstanding Aerospace Educator.

 Resources for 3rd grade team